ORIGINAL RESEARCH article

 The presence of AMR genes in the genome sequences of 80 ESBL-E. coli isolates was investigated by Resfinder.
 Several ESBL-encoding blaCTX–M gene variants were distributed in isolates from irrigation water and fresh produce (Figure 3).
 Among the 80 ESBL-E. coli isolates, we identified allelic variants of blaCTX–M in 77 (96%).
 The most common allelic variants were blaCTX–M–55 in 49 isolates (64%) and the second most common allele was blaCTX–M–65 in 14 isolates (18%) (Supplementary Table 1).

 Figure 3.
 Phylogenetic tree of ESBL-E.coli sequences from irrigation water, fruits, and vegetables.
-Maximum-likelihood phylogenetic tree of core genomes of 80 ESBL- E.coli isolates from irrigation water, fruits, and vegetables based.
-Labels show isolate ID assigned based on host ID, origin of isolate is shown by font colors (irrigation water: blue, onion: brown, banana: yellow, blackberry: purple, strawberry: red, and garlic: green).
-Background colors in branches indicate the seven phylogroups identified.
-Numbers represent bootstrap values using 1000 pseudo-replicates.
+Maximum likelihood phylogenetic tree of the core genomes of 80 ESBL-E.coli isolates from irrigation water, fruits, and vegetables.
+The labels show the isolate ID assigned according to the sample ID, the origin of the isolate is shown by source colors (irrigation water: blue, onion: brown, banana: yellow, blackberry: purple, strawberry: red, and garlic: green).
+The background colors highlighted on the branches of the tree indicate the seven identified phylogroups.
+Numbers represent bootstrap values using 1,000 pseudo-replicates.

 We found some discrepancies in some ESBL- E.coli isolates that were positive by PCR for some genes but negative by whole genome sequencing (WGS): 12 isolates for blaTEM gene, 9 isolates for blaSHV genes and blaCTX–M in one gene.
 Additionally, 2 isolates showed blaSHV and blaTEM using WGS, but were negative by PCR.
 The WGS analysis of ESBL-E. coli allowed us to identify 2 isolates of E. coli from irrigation water and 3 isolates from banana with the presence of the mcr-1 gene that confers resistance to colistin.